-- 4.1 Students who suspend their studies are defined as taking a break from studies, as such they are not entitled to receive any tuition, supervision or financial support. - 4.2 Students who go dormant with outstanding assessments will normally be granted a deferral by the Module Board.
-A School may, exceptionally, allow the student to undertake an assessment(s) during a period of voluntary suspension.
-The final decision as to whether the student is permitted to take outstanding assessments rests with School and Schools must be particularly aware of students suspending their studies due to health problems and consider that such students may not be fit to take assessments during that time. - 4.3 Students who normally have alternative arrangements for their assessments, may have those arrangements affected by the suspension of their studies, particularly, if those arrangements rely on the availability of DSA funding.
+- 4.1 Students who suspend their studies are defined as taking a break from studies, as such they are not entitled to receive any tuition, supervision or financial support. - 4.2 Students who suspend their studies with assessments outstanding will normally be granted a deferral by the Module Board. - 4.3 Students who normally have alternative arrangements for their assessments, may have those arrangements affected by the suspension of their studies, particularly, if those arrangements rely on the availability of DSA funding.
 Students in this position must discuss this with Student Wellbeing: Disability Services and their Programme Leader before suspending their studies.